Anuja-lang/SCT_ML_2/README.md

 ##Setup Instructions
-1. If you have git install you can clone this repository in your pc:
+1. If you have git install in your pc you can clone this repository using

    https://github.com/Anuja-lang/SCT_ML_2